Apostle-of-Laplace/College/README.md

 issues that will occur when attempting to use it.
 It will also be divided into different headers to make navigation easier.
 Always read the README file before downloading the script, as well as when you encounter issues during its use.

+I do all of my programming in Visual Studio.
+If you use an IDE other than Visual Studio, the script might format strangely.
+For the best experience, I recommend switching your IDE of choice to VS. It can host Jupyter format locally, as well as other programming languages, and can directly download code from GitHub (That's here).

 Disclaimer: This repository is only to help other students learn how coding works, it is not meant to assist anyone in cheating or otherwise circumventing the learning process in any way.